Homicide investigation after early morning death at Waihi Beach

-A homicide investigation is underway at Waihi Beach following the death of a man early this morning.
+A homicide investigation is under way at Waihi Beach following the death of a man early this morning.

 Police said they attended reports of disorder on Seaforth Rd in Bowentown, shortly before 1am.